 - Allow to cool completely in the pan before you remove to cut the brownies.
 [COOL]

 If your eggs are cold, warm them in a bowl by running warm tap water over them.
 It is easy to get your eggs to room temperature quickly.
 When you line your pan with parchment, allow the parchment to overhang the edges of the pan.
+You can tape the parchment down on the edges if you are baking with convection.
 This makes it easy to lift the brownies out for cutting.

 Wait for these to cool.
 Really!
 I wait a long time: overnight is perfect.
 If you don't have that kind of time, pop them in the freezer.
 Use a knife along the side edges of the pan to cut the brownies free and then pull the parchment from the pan using the overhang.

 Cut the perfect brownie!
 Read all about how I cut these little babies.